Quadratic differentials with prescribed singularities: Abstract

 \section{Abstract}

 The local invariants of a meromorphic quadratic differential on a compact Riemann surface are the orders of zeros and poles, and the residues at the poles of even orders.
 The main result of this paper is that with few exceptions, every pattern of local invariants can be obtained by a quadratic differential on some Riemann surface.
 The exceptions are completely classified and only occur in genera zero and one.
-Moreover, in the case of a nonconnected stratum, we show that, with three exceptions in genus one, every invariants can be realized in each connected component of the stratum.
+Moreover, in the case of a nonconnected stratum, we show that, with three exceptions in genus one, each configuration of invariants can be realized in each non-hyperelliptic connected component of the stratum.
+In the hyperelliptic components with two poles the residues at both poles coincide.
 These results are obtained using the flat metric induced by the differentials.
 We give an application by bounding the number of disjoint cylinders on a primitive quadratic differential.

 \selectlanguage{french}